Some of our speakers

 -

-While many carbon accounting solutions have emerged in recent years, they have all suffered a common weakness – a reliance on a limited range of freely accessible, reliable, and comparable emissions factors (EFs).
+While many carbon accounting solutions have emerged in recent years, they have all suffered from a reliance on a limited range of available emissions factors (EFs).

-Join Mike Berners-Lee, Duncan Oswald as they discuss the current challenges with EFs and explore some of the details behind the Carbon Commons project, a solution supported by the Carbon Accounting Alliance.
+A discussion on the current challenges with EFs and exploration some of the details behind the Carbon Commons project, a solution supported by the Carbon Accounting Alliance.

 -